What is Net Export?

 Importance of Net Export

 - The net export variable is very important in the computation of a country’s GDP.
-A trade surplus makes it possible to add net exports to the country’s GDP.
+A trade surplus is added to the country’s GDP.

 - Net exports can also serve as a measure of financial health for a country.
 A country with a high export value generates income from other countries.
 It reinforces the financial standing of that country, as the inflow of money gives it the opportunity to trade with other countries.